Koosjuh/TeamPurple/Attack Surface Management/Cryptography/Post-Quantum Cryptography/cryptographic_inventory_post_quantum_readiness.md

 // re-run with startswith "3.0" — that list is the September 2026 EOL chase list
 ```

-Triage pattern for the attribution output — the disk paths sort into categories with different owners and different urgency: **fleet-wide loaded components** (e.g. OEM-delivered agents like Intel iCLS under `driverstore\filerepository` — remediated in one driver-update wave, typically the bulk of the count); **application vendors** (versioned program folders — suite updates); **platform agents** (Azure extension paths — enable auto-upgrade); **internally built software** (deployment paths with bundled native runtimes — a package bump in the customer's own pipeline, and the concrete evidence for the app-embedded-crypto gap); **dead files** (installer staging folders, `temp` backups, stale profiles — cleanup that inflates the on-disk metric without carrying live risk); and **actively serving one-offs** (e.g. a web/app server binary next to the DLL — smallest counts, highest genuine risk, verify exposure first).
+Triage pattern for the attribution output — the disk paths sort into categories with different owners and different urgency: **fleet-wide loaded components** (e.g. OEM-delivered agents like Intel iCLS under `driverstore\filerepository` — remediated in one driver-update wave, typically the bulk of the count); **application vendors** (versioned program folders — suite updates); **platform agents** (Azure extension paths — enable auto-upgrade); **internally built software** (deployment paths with bundled native runtimes — a package bump in the environment's own pipeline, and the concrete evidence for the app-embedded-crypto gap); **dead files** (installer staging folders, `temp` backups, stale profiles — cleanup that inflates the on-disk metric without carrying live risk); and **actively serving one-offs** (e.g. a web/app server binary next to the DLL — smallest counts, highest genuine risk, verify exposure first).

 Because TVM inventories files on disk, refine with load evidence before locking report numbers: